Andrea Lee (fighter): Background

 Lee's parents divorced when she was a toddler, and she ended up living with her mother who subsequently remarried.
 Lee grew up pentecostal on a farm in Atlanta, Texas, with two older brothers, an older sister and a younger brother.
-After graduating from Queen City High School, she moved to Shreveport, Louisiana, where she eventually dabbled into martial arts.
+After graduating from Queen City High School, she moved to Shreveport, Louisiana, where she eventually dabbled in martial arts.

 Mixed martial arts career

 Invicta FC & Legacy Fighting

 Andrea Lee's first opponent in her Invicta FC debut was Shannon Sinn, a fight in which she won by unanimous decision.
 Andrea's next opponent was the more experienced Roxanne Modafferi, who defeated her in a close split decision.
 Lee bounced back by defeating Rachael Ostovich at Invicta FC 14: Evinger vs. Kianzad via armbar submission with seconds left in the fight.
 She was awarded the Performance of the Night bonus award.

 Lee then fought for Legacy FC where she defeated Ariel Beck to become the Legacy FC Flyweight Champion.
 In 2016, Lee fought again for Invicta where she was submitted by Sarah D'Alelio.
 She was subsequently suspended for nine months due to a positive drug test for a diuretic.

 Lee would make her return to Invicta at the beginning of 2017 with a quick knockout victory over Jenny Liou.
 The following month, she defeated Heather Bassett to become the inaugural LFA women's flyweight champion.
 Lee followed up with a decision win over Liz Tracy in Invicta and a successful LFA title defense over Jamie Thorton in her fourth fight of the year.